Plasticity, hysteresis, and recovery mechanisms in spider silk fibers: Conclusions

 One of the key findings of this contribution is the delineation of the mechanisms that govern the relaxation and recovery mechanisms in the silk fiber.
 We demonstrate that the \textquotedbl healing\textquotedbl{} of the fiber in a traction free state stems from two factors: (1) the reformation of intermolecular and intramolecular bonds and (2) a microstructural reorganization of the chains.
 During this process, the intermolecular bonds fix the microstructure and establish a new stable equilibrium configuration.
 The reorganization of the chains and the reformation of the bonds explain the increase in stiffness and yield stress in subsequent loadings.

-To demonstrate the merit of this work, the model predictions are compared to experimental data on silk fibers from \emph{Argiope bruennichi} subjected to cyclic uniaxial extension.
+To demonstrate the merit of this work, we follow experimental findings and propose explicit expressions for the stiffness (Young's modulus) and the yield stress as a function of the relaxation stretch.
+Next, these expressions and the model predictions for the response of fibers under continuous loading and cyclic uniaxial extension are compared to experimental data on silk fibers from \emph{Argiope bruennichi}.
 The model is capable of capturing the continuous load to failure and the response of the fiber under multiple cycles.
+It is also worth noting that the model can be readily amended to capture the dependency on strain rate through the elasto-plastic network.

 In conclusion, the main contributions of this work are three-fold: (1) providing a physical explanation for the origin of hysteresis and residual strain in spider silk fibers, linking them to microstructural evolution and rearrangement, (2) quantifying the recovery capabilities of the network, revealing how bond reformation restores and enhances mechanical properties, and (3) paving the way towards a robust predictive tool for the design of bio-inspired synthetic fibers that require tunable mechanical properties such as stiffness, yield stress, strength, energy dissipation, and recovery.